-Angelo and Jennette Volpe Library and Media Center houses the print and multimedia collections.
-The Library is a selective U.S. Federal Depository.
+Angelo and Jennette Volpe Library and Media Center houses print and multimedia collections and the University Archives, and includes a selective US Federal Depository.
 Access to the Library’s holdings is provided by an online catalog accessible through the campus network.
-The Library provides information sources in a variety of electronic formats.
-The Library participates in regional and national bibliographic networks which provide extensive resource sharing capability.
-The collections are now over two million titles.
+The Library provides information sources in a variety of electronic formats and participates in regional and national bibliographic networks which provide extensive resource sharing capability.

 Memorial Gym houses the Exercise Science, Physical Education and Wellness Department, classrooms, swimming pool, and two basketball gymnasiums, one of which has seating capacity of 3,000 is also located in this building.

 Military Sciences Building houses the Army ROTC program and Military Science.

 Old Maintenance Building houses the Agricultural Engineering Technology Laboratory and College of Engineering Research Laboratories.